Sandeep-sk/live-news-website/README.md

-Using xhr request and news api get the latest news of a particular website.
+Using xhr request and news api get the latest news of a particular website